TheMegamind/sync-holes/sync-holes/README.md

 - Command-line options to control console output
 - Detailed logging with configurable size and rotation, and optional masking of sensitive data
 - **Pending**
-    - Ability to chose import options via command-line
+    - Option to Create/Set Cron
     - Optional Docker Installation

  **History**: